Charles Hamelin skates in a short track raceAndrew Lahodynskyj/COC

 Events: 9 (4 men, 4 women, 1 mixed)

 Short track speed skating takes place on a 111.12m oval which is marked on an international-sized ice rink.
-The smaller oval means there are tighter turns and shorter straightaways than in long track.
-There are nine events on the Olympic program.
+The smaller oval means there are tighter turns and shorter straightaways than in long track speed skating.
+There are nine short track events on the Olympic program, including three individual events for each gender.

-In the 500m (4 ½ laps) and the 1000m (9 laps) there are four rounds of competition (heats, quarterfinals, semi-finals, finals) in which there are usually four skaters racing at a time.
+In the 500m (4 ½ laps) and the 1000m (9 laps) there are four rounds of competition (qualification heats, quarterfinals, semifinals, finals) in which there are usually four skaters racing at a time.

 In the men’s 5000m relay (45 laps) and women’s 3000m relay (27 laps), teams compete with four skaters each and there are four teams on the ice at a time.
 Instead of a baton, the exchange between teammates is made by pushing the next skater to maintain momentum and movement.
 Skaters will race one to two laps before making an exchange.
 In the event of a fall, a covering skater may tag the fallen skater and continue the race.

-New to the Olympic program at Beijing 2022 will be a mixed team relay, which has a total distance of 2000m (18 laps).
-Each team includes two women and two men, who race in that order (woman-woman-man-man).
-Each skater covers two and a half laps before pushing the next member of their team into the race.
+The newest Olympic event is the mixed team relay, which has a total distance of 2000m (18 laps).
+Each team includes two women and two men, who must race in that order (woman-woman-man-man).
+Each skater covers two-and-a-half laps before pushing the next member of their team into the race.
 Each skater races twice.
 If an athlete falls, only an athlete of the same gender can tag in to continue the race.

 Two speed skaters celebrate with arms up